hiroki-chen/incubator-teaclave-sgx-sdk/README.md

-# Teaclave SGX SDK v2.0 preview
+# Teaclave SGX SDK v2.0 preview (PoBF specific version)

 Teaclave SGX SDK v2.0 is a revamped version.
 It is much more developer friendly compared to v1.1.